Workiva/go-rest/documentation.md

 Several pieces of go-rest are pluggable, meaning custom implementations can be provided.
 JSON is arguably the most common serialization format for REST APIs and it's what we use at Workiva, so the framework ships with JSON response serialization out of the box.
 Other response serializers, e.g. YAML or XML, can be provided.

 go-rest supports a notion of middleware, which are essentially just functions invoked on API requests.
 This has a wide range of application, ranging from authentication to logging and stats.
+For example, we use OAuth2 middleware to ensure authorized resource access.

 # Building Stable APIs

 In order to provide fine-grained control over API input and output, go-rest uses a concept of REST rules.
 Rules provide schema validation and type coercion for request input and fine-grained control over response output.
 They can specify types in which input and output values should be coerced.
 If coercion fails, a meaningful error will be returned in the response.
+Rule validation is also built in to ensure the names and types specified on rules match up with their corresponding struct properties.

 Rules provide further control in that they can be used to discard values.
 For example, input fields which don't have corresponding rules can be ignored.
 Likewise, output fields with no respective rules will be dropped from the response.